-Empowering People in Human-Robot Collaboration: Bringing Together and Synthesising Perspectives
+Empowering People in Human-Robot Collaboration: Why, How, When, and for Whom

-Stine S. Johansen, Hashini Senaratne, Alan Burden, David Howard, Glenda Caldwell, Jared Donovan, Andreas Duenser, Matthias Guertler, Melanie Mcgrath, Cecile Paris, Markus Rittenbruch, Jonathan Roberts
+Stine S. Johansen, Hashini Senaratne, Alan Burden, Melanie McGrath, Claire Mason, Glenda Caldwell, Jared Donovan, Andreas Duenser, Matthias Guertler, David Howard, Yanran Jiang, Cecile Paris, Markus Rittenbruch, Jonathan Roberts

 Saturday 2 December, 9:00 am - 3.30 pm.

 The empowerment of humans in human-robot collaboration (HRC) is a focal issue for HRC research and development.
 Unpacking this requires a multifaceted approach with contributions from diverse disciplines.
 This workshop brings researchers and practitioners together to discuss when HRC empowers humans and when it does not, how the empowerment of human in HRC can be facilitated, the benefits of empowering humans in HRC, and who is empowered in HRC and who is not.
 We invite researchers and practitioners who actively work with or wish to expand their knowledge and experience in HRC to take part in this timely discussion.